 “People don’t call back if you don’t pick up the first time." — Olly Fisher, Managing Director, Repeat Digital

 Equally important was appointment scheduling: “Outsourced services need to be able to schedule appointments, because that’s the entire point of taking the inbound calls,” he noted.
-Having a service like Smith.ai that can conduct lead intake, schedule appointments, and conduct outbound reminders is essential, for both live chat and virtual receptionists.
+Having a service like Smith.ai that can do sales outreach, conduct lead intake, schedule appointments, and conduct outbound reminders is essential, for both live chat and virtual receptionists.

 All of the experts agreed that while the current situation was challenging, smart business owners would navigate it by taking advantage of shovel-ready resources they could add on right now.
 The key is whether they’d be early, enthusiastic adopters, or wait until circumstances forced them to adopt new ways of reaching and converting leads.